eerimoq/moblin/README.rst

 Moblin - IRL Streaming
 ======================

 A free iOS app for IRL streaming.
-Mainly targetting `Twitch`_, but can stream to `YouTube`_, `Kick`_, `Facebook`_ and `OBS Studio`_ as well (and probably more).
+Mainly targeting `Twitch`_, but can stream to `YouTube`_, `Kick`_, `Facebook`_ and `OBS Studio`_ as well (and probably more).